llmware-ai/llmware/docs/index.md

 # When to use llmware

-llmware and it's models focus on making it easy to integrate open source small specialized models and connecting enterprise knowledge safely and securely.
+``llmware`` focuses on making it easy to integrate open source small specialized models and connecting enterprise knowledge safely and securely.

 # Usage